 As public sympathy grew towards the plight of convict laborers, Southern states struggled over what to do.
 The loss of revenue was significant, and the cost of housing convicts high.
 Eventually, many southern states stopped leasing out their convict laborers, instead keeping them to work on public projects in chain gangs.

-Historian Khalil Muhammad explains the convict leasing period and what it meant to be a convict in the system.
+Historian Khalil Muhammad explains the convict leasing period.

 Descendant Dr. Robert Corley talks about the hidden history of forced labor.